monarch-initiative/loinc2hpo/README.md

 Please refer to http://loinc2hpo.readthedocs.io/en/latest/.

 # spring framework app
 We are developing a separate app that will specialize in one functionality of this app - converting FHIR observations into HPO terms.
-The new app will be coded with the Spring framework and be able to interact with real-world hospital FHIR servers.
+The new app will be coded with the Spring framework and we strive to achieve enterprise-level quality.
 Please refer to the app with the following link: https://github.com/OCTRI/fhir2hpo

 # funding
 We gratefully acknowledge funding by NCATS (CD2H project), 1U24TR002306